Emergency Services Careers

 Many of the general and specific skills and qualifications, and much of the experience, required to work in roles within the emergency services will already have been acquired by many people in the Services.
 Indeed, a number of such people are already working in some areas of SAR and other emergency activities.
 In addition, the experience gained within combat operations by Services medical professionals is particularly relevant to the Ambulance Service.

-The government recently announced plans to recruit 20,000 new Police Officers in England and Wales over the next three years, which can only be good news for those leaving the Armed Forces and seeking to join them.
+As of summer 2021, the government was already nearly halfway to delivering on its pledge to put 20,000 additional officers on the streets of the UK by 2023, but there is still some way to go, which can only be good news for those leaving the Armed Forces and seeking to join them.
 There are many similarities between those who thrive in a Services environment and the UK Police Force: both sets of people enjoy working in teams, operating in a structured organisation and serving the community.
 There are, of course, many differences too, because the Police have an association, employees have a greater say in their employment and more senior managers start on the ‘shop floor’.
 It is also perfectly possible for a Constable to spend an entire career in that rank.
 There are also specialist Police in areas such as the MoD and nuclear establishments, while at the heart of every major Police station is the control room.
 Here, Police and support staff monitor and control Police activity using advanced ICT to direct officers in their tasks.

 Routes into policing

 Recruiting is regional, with each force responsible for its own staffing.
 Potential Police officers begin the application process by choosing the force for which they would like to work (note that you can only apply to one force at a time).
 One of the best ways to see the jobs and opportunities available in your preferred area is to look at the individual forces’ websites.
 Here you can search and apply for vacancies and opportunities.
-For a list of UK Police forces and their contact details, click here Vacancies are also advertised on the College of Policing website.
+Click here for a list of UK Police forces and their contact details here.
+Vacancies are also advertised on the College of Policing website.

 Once you’ve sent in your application to be a police officer, a three-step process begins.